 Linking this extreme event to climate change is seemingly counterintuitive, for how can global warming bring freezing temperatures?

-Texas’ freezing temperatures that have lingered for almost two weeks should be interpreted based on 140 years of climate data.
-A good analogy for this is, the weather is what you wear on a given day, but the climate is what kind of clothes you have on your wardrobe.
+Texas’s freezing temperatures, which have lingered for almost two weeks, should be interpreted based on 140 years of climate data.
+A good analogy for this is that the weather is what you wear on a given day, but the climate is what kind of clothes you have in your wardrobe.

-Temperature records began way back to the 1800s and show that temperatures have been steadily climbing.
-Since 2014, the world has already recorded the seven hottest temperatures since recording began.
+Temperature records began in the 1800s and show that temperatures have been steadily climbing.
+Since 2014, the world has recorded seven straight years of the hottest temperatures since recording began.

-The US has also experienced record wildfires in September 2020, burning more than 5 million acres in Oregon, California, and Washington.
-Its most intense drought not only contributed to the wildfires in California and Oregon, it has also depleted its water supplies in some Western States.
+The US also experienced record wildfires in September 2020, burning more than 5 million acres in Oregon, California, and Washington.
+Its most intense drought not only contributed to the wildfires in California and Oregon but also depleted water supplies in some Western States.

 So what caused the unusual cold in Texas?